Skip to main content

 Frequently Asked Questions

 Your child can continue to attend school if someone in your household is sick, as long as they don’t have any symptoms of illness themselves.
-Everyone in the household should monitor for symptoms and stay home if they develop symptoms.

 If your child is a contact of someone, like a classmate, who tests positive or feels unwell, they do not need to stay home unless they develop symptoms.
 If your child feels unwell, keep them home until they feel well enough to return to regular activities.

 Let the school know your child will be absent and indicate that the absence is because of illness.
-This will help schools and public health monitor for COVID-19 in schools and communities.

 Tab Heading